 The inflorescence has flowers in stalked clusters (umbels) hanging downward along the stem on a thin green peduncle from the leaf axil, and each flower on its own thin pedicle.
 The upper most leaf axils and the very lower ones will not have flowers.

 Flowers are greenish-white, 6-part, tubular shaped.
-Flowers can range from 2 to 10 per umbel depending on the age of the plant with as many as 20 umbels.
+Flowers can range from 2 to 10 per umbel depending on the age of the plant, with as many as 20 umbels.
 The flower tube lobes are tepals (replacing separate sepals and petals) united together except at the apex where each lobe re-curves slightly to open the tube exposing inside 6 stamens, with yellow anthers, and one style.
 The anthers are held against the style until they enlarge to shed pollen.
 The ovary is green, ovoid, and noticeably composed of 3 locules.
 The color of the tepals is white to greenish-yellow.

 Fruit: The fruit becomes a 1/4 inch or larger, dark blue to black berry which birds love.
 The seeds require a long period of stratification for germination - a cold moist period followed by a warm moist period, followed by another cold moist period.
 Sowed outside, they will not germinate until the 2nd year.

 Varieties: The Garden has both varieties listed on the plant census.
 Most references will group them together and describe as above.
 Some authorities, such as Flora of North America (Ref. #W7), are not so sure there is enough difference to separate the species into varieties.
 See also Eloise Butler's notes below.

 Habitat: The plants grow from a long, knotty rhizome, preferring moist soil and light shade to partial sun.
 The rhizomes will propagate new plants.
 Squirrels will dig out the newly planted root-stock, so protect it.